ApexRMS/stconnect/docs/getting_started.md

 <br>
 <img align="middle" style="padding: 3px" width="900" src="assets/images/screencap-12.png">
 <br>
 Next, select the **Maps** tab from the bottom of the **Scenario Manager** window (i.e. beside the **Charts** tab).
 Double click on **All Variables**.
 The mapping window should display changes in state class and circuit connectivity by default.
-As you can see in the state class maps, the ***Baseline Scenario*** results in a more drastic increase in developed land than the **4X Less Urbanization Scenario**.
-Likewise, the **Baseline Scenario** results in less movement across the landscape by 2021, compared to the **4X Less Urbanization Scenario**.
+As you can see in the state class maps, the ***Baseline Scenario - Hilo Focal Region*** results in a more drastic increase in developed land than the **4X Less Urbanization Scenario - Hilo Focal Region**.
+Likewise, the **Baseline Scenario - Hilo Focal Region** results in less movement across the landscape by 2021, compared to the **4X Less Urbanization Scenario - Hilo Focal Region**.
 <br>
 <img align="middle" style="padding: 3px" width="900" src="assets/images/screencap-13.png">
 <br>
 Scenarios featuring the entirety of Hawaii's Big Island are included in the Library.
 Follow the previous steps to explore these scenarios.
-Notice that these scenarios run from 2011 to 2015.
+Notice that these scenarios run from 2011 to 2051.
 Expect the model run to take about 1.5 hours per scenario.
 <br>
 <img align="middle" style="padding: 3px" width="900" src="assets/images/screencap-14.png">
 <br>